Fermat/higher-rank/README.md

 * Program syntax

-  basically haskell syntax, but more limited, please see files in examples/.
+  basically haskell syntax, but much more limited, please see files in examples/.

 * Behavior